contensis/contensis.github.io/docs-src/api-keys/create-an-api-key.md

 You'll learn how to create a new key by following these steps.

-1. Press the **Content Types & Entries** button in the vertical toolbar.
+1. Press the **Content Types & Entries** button in the sidebar.
 The drawer will open revealing a couple of options.
 2. Select **API Keys** from the drawer to open the *API Keys listing*.
 3. Press the **New API Key** button, a modal will be displayed.
 4. Give the API key a name by filling the *Name* field.